 It may come as a surprise, but the first and the most important step towards emotional freedom is actually to get in touch with our grief.

 Because grieving involves pain, our default position is to run away.
 This is usually unconscious, but we would do anything just to avoid the deep pain of not having the childhood that we have always wanted.
 Rather, we use things like comfort eating, excessive drinking, self-medicating, and all sorts of sensation seeking and emotional- numbing behaviours to mask our deep longing for love, safety and belongingness.

-Grieving is also not about blaming, but simply an acknowledging the tragic nature of events.
+Grieving is also not about blaming but simply acknowledging the tragic nature of events.
 If anger comes up in this process of releasing our anger at parents, we shall honour that too.
 Such anger is a healthy, appropriate response to an unjust situation — no children should have to go through such pain and loneliness.

 Our pains and insults were real, but these wounds are only toxic if they remain invisible.
 Once we have exposed them, acknowledged them, and call them for what they are, they gradually cease to have power over us.

 Although we can never completely stop feeling sad for our lost childhood, the intensity of our pain and anger will gradually cease.
 The whole point of releasing your anger at parents in adulthood is not so that everything will be perfect, but that we will feel lighter, more congruent to our truths, and more at peace.
 In truth, grief is the best medicine for our pain; It is a poignant and sacred process that offers true liberation in the end.

 ‘ In mindful grief, we become the landing strip that allows any feelings to arrive.
 Some crash, some land softly.
 Some harm is, but none harm us in a lasting way.
 We remain as they taxi away.
 We can trust that we will survive.’ – David Richo

-Alongside grieving, to be truly healed we ought to embrace, nurse, and comfort the lost child that is inside of all of us.
+Alongside grieving, to truly release our anger towards our parents, we ought to embrace, nurse, and comfort the lost child that is inside of all of us.
 Love may not come naturally, especially if we had limited experience of it in our childhood.
 However, it is in our human potential to learn to take care of ourselves in a way that we have never been cared for before.

 We may seek wisdom and guidance from therapists and spiritual teachers, from having loving adult friends and partners in our lives, and from loving others and gradually transferring that love onto ourselves.

-Ultimately, we must learn to be our own best parent.
+Ultimately, we must learn to be our own best parents.
 This means we love ourselves fully – embracing both the good and the bad, not just our kindness but also our rage.

 When you first get a glimpse of this ultimate and all-encompassing love, it is so compelling that it can bring tears to your eyes.
 And because you know what it is like to live without love, you do not take it for granted but cherish each and every single moment of it.
 Although the old insults and loneliness had left a scar, you no longer need to walk around with an open wound.

 At some point on this path to release our anger at our parents, we will notice a subtle but profound internal shift: We start to see the reality as it is now, and our parents as they are now.
-The more we grieve and let go of our version of the idealised parents, and the more we can be open to the present.
+The more we grieve and let go of our version of the idealised parents, the more we can be open to the present.

-When you are at this juncture of your journey to release your anger at your parents, you begin to see our parents’ vulnerabilities, weakness, and humanness.
-This insight may bring about a temporary wave of sadness, as we must now fully acknowledge their limitations and their impact on us.
-However, it no longer feels threatening.
-This time, the sadness has a poignant but serene quality; we are grieving not just for ourselves, but the impermanent and imperfect nature of humanity itself.
+When you are at this juncture of your journey to release your anger at your parents, you begin to see your parents’ vulnerabilities, weaknesses, and humanness.
+This insight may bring about a temporary wave of sadness, as you must now fully acknowledge their limitations and their impact on you.
+However, this sadness and grief no longer feel threatening.
+This time, the sadness has a poignant but serene quality; you are grieving not just for yourself, but for the impermanent and imperfect nature of humanity itself.

-Once we have fully grieved and have learned to take care of our inner wounds , we are now able to relate to our parents as they are now with no unconscious agenda.
-We can stay open to the experience itself.
-When such shift happens, we feel free; Like a heavy weight being lifted off our shoulders, we are no longer trapped by the unexplainable compulsion to alter the past or present reality.
-We can finally stop looking for, asking, and tirelessly seek the perfection that never existed.
+Once you have fully grieved and have learned to take care of your inner wounds, you are now able to relate to your parents as they are now with no unconscious agenda.
+You can stay open to the experience itself.
+When such a shift happens, you feel free.
+Like a heavyweight being lifted off your shoulders, you are no longer trapped by the unexplainable compulsion to alter the past or present reality.
+You can finally stop looking for, asking, and tirelessly seeking the perfection that never existed.

 With the strength of a self-assured adult, you now have the power to change the way you react to and interact with your parents.

 If we continue to interact with our family members with the psyche of a wounded child, we inadvertently engineer the situation so that we are treated like one.
-In contrast, we can be grounded in our reality as a self- sustained adult, break away from the negative communication cycle and start an adult-to-adult conversation.
+In contrast, we can be grounded in our reality as a self-sustained adults, break away from the negative communication cycle and start an adult-to-adult conversation.

-As a child, you could not escape the family home, but as an adult you have the ability to speak up, walk away, minimise contact.
+As a child, you could not escape the family home, but as an adult, you have the ability to speak up, walk away, and minimise contact.

 At first, doing so feels uncomfortable.
 Your parents are likely to resist the change by criticizing or guilt-tripping you.
 But you can find a way to tell them you need to be treated with respect, and they can no longer influence important decisions in your life.
 More importantly, you need to believe in your ability to stand on your own two feet.

-Sometimes, when we interrupt the longstanding and dysfunctional cycle of communication, change inevitably happens within the family system.
-For example, when we start being assertive about what we can and cannot give, others will have to find a way to renegotiate boundaries with us, and to respect our basic rights.
+Sometimes, when you interrupt the longstanding and dysfunctional cycle of communication, change inevitably happens within the family system.
+For example, when you start being assertive about what you can and cannot give, others will have to find a way to renegotiate boundaries with us and to respect your basic rights.

-Whilst our family members may or may not react in the way we have wished for, at least, we know that we have done our part.
-And that is all we can do.
+Whilst your family members may or may not react in the way you have wished for, at least, you know that you have done your part.
+And that is all you can do.